beanpole135/oauth2-client-test/README.md

 * **client_secret** (string)
   * Unique token/password given by the provider when you setup OAuth access
 * **scopes** (array of strings)
-  * Some providers allow for custom permissions, this lets to setup the list of access scopes requested.
+  * Some providers allow for custom permissions, this lets you setup the list of access scopes requested.
   * Leave empty otherwise ([])
 * **endpoint_auth_url** (string)
   * URL for the endpoint of the provider which begins authentication